alexdean201/TestScoreGuide/scores/grade11math.md

 			<p>The student demonstrates a thorough ability to clearly and precisely put together valid arguments to support his or her own mathematical thinking and to critique the reasoning of others.</p>
 		</div>
 		<div id="reasoning-near" class="std">
-			<p class="hide">At or Near Standard</p>
+			<p class="hide">At/Near Standard</p>
 			<p>The student demonstrates some ability to clearly and precisely put together valid arguments to support his or her own mathematical thinking and to critique the reasoning of others.</p>
 		</div>
 		<div id="reasoning-below" class="std">
 			<p class="hide">Below Standard</p>
 			<p>The student does not yet demonstrate the ability to put together valid arguments to support his or her own mathematical thinking or to critique the reasoning of others.</p>
 		</div>
 	</div>
 	<div class="clear"></div>